andyzh45/andyzh45/README.md

 - Machine learning
 - Data visualization and spatial modeling
 - Data pipeline architecture

-I also work on applications of data science in physics, logistics, and economics.
+- Applications of data science in physics, logistics, and economics